Eye Test Information

 - Free eye test when you purchase a pair of optical glasses–otherwise $30

 - Performed by skilled and dedicated optometrists with high-quality equipment

 - Come in on your lunch break or when out shopping

 Why do I need an eye test?

 Not all eye health problems show obvious warning signs.
-Regular eye exam help to keep up with changes that lead to identifying need for prescription eyewear, eye health support, and other medical conditions.
+Regular eye exams help to keep up with changes that lead to identifying the need for prescription eyewear, eye health support, and other medical conditions.

 How often should I have my eyes tested?

 The average person is recommended to have an eye exam every 2 years.
 Annually for diabetics and patients over 65, or as recommended by your eye care practitioner.